 - Loop Systems

 - Digital Dictaphones

 How can students access assistive technologies in DCU?

-Firstly a student must register with the DLSS and they then can be referred to the Assistive technology Officer.
+Firstly, a student must sign-up with the DLSS and then they can be referred to the Assistive Technology Officer.

-The AT Officer is based in the Information Systems & Services department (ISS) and will meet with the student to carry out an Assistive Technology needs assessment.
+The AT Officer will meet with the student to carry out an Assistive Technology needs assessment.